cbowdon/CurryDistribution/README.md

 2. Players receive the order placed 1 turn ago by the downstream player and have this amount deducted from their inventory/added to their backlog.
 3. Players decide an amount to order with their upstream player.
 (The Customer will place pseudo-random orders.)

+The Factory places orders and receives product on the same schedule, but instead of an upstream player there is simply 'time to manufacture'.

 A reasonable maximum turns is something like 52 (i.e. a year of business).
-The aim is to simulate ongoing business, so it may be desirable to _lie about_ or _not reveal_ the maximum number of turns, to encourage players to avoid a short-term strategy.
+The aim is to simulate ongoing business, so it may be desirable to _lie about_ or _not reveal_ the maximum turns, to encourage players to avoid a short-term strategy.

 ### Scoring
 This may well be tweaked a bit later.

 Most importantly: